-This manual is not a training manual, however.
-It is a guide to help trained and authorized operators safely operate their lift trucks.
-It emphasizes and illustrates the correct procedures, but it cannot cover every possible situation which may result in an accident.
-You must watch for all hazards in your work areas and avoid or correct them.
-While it is important that you know and understand the information in this manual, you must also know and follow your company safety rules!
+The operator's manual is not a training manual.
+It is a guide to help trained and authorized operators safely operate their lift truck by emphasizing and illustrating the correct procedures.
+However, it cannot cover every possible situation that may result in an accident.
+You must watch for hazards in your work areas and avoid or correct them.
+It is important that you know and understand the information in this manual and that you know and follow your company safety rules!
 Be sure that your equipment is maintained in a safe condition.
-Do not operate a damaged truck.
+Do not operate a damaged or malfunctioning truck.
 Practice safe operation every time you use your lift truck.
+Let's join together to set high standards in safety.

-Remember, before you start operating this lift truck, be sure that you understand all operating procedures.
+Remember, before you start operating this lift truck, be sure you understand all driving procedures.
 It is your responsibility, and it is important to you and your family, to operate your lift truck safely and efficiently.
-Be aware that the Federal Occupational Safety and Health Act (OSHA) and state laws require that operators be completely trained in the safe operation of lift trucks.
-If you think you need training, ask your supervisor.
+Be aware that the Federal Occupational Safety and Health Act (OSHA) and state laws require that operators be completely trained in the safe operation of lift trucks; it is also an OSHA requirement that a machine inspection be performed before every shift.
+If you have not been trained (or need refresher training) operating or inspecting your lift truck, ask your supervisor.